 BGS Academic Calendar/Student Personal Time: BGS has a 12-month annual training program.
-While BGS generally adheres to the University's schedule for Fall and Spring course terms, many BGS courses do not observe fall and spring breaks.
+BGS does not observe Fall or Spring breaks.
 BGS students are expected to work full-time towards the degree but are entitled to take University staff holidays and two weeks per year for personal time.
 Students at the course-work stage should consult their graduate group chair with requests for any additional time off.
 Students at the dissertation stage may schedule time off only with the prior approval of their advisor.